mkirby/Algo-Study/4-problem-solving-approach/notes.md

 - Can you understand it at a glance?
 - Can you use the result or method for some other problem?
 - Can you improve the performance of your solution?
-- Can you tink of other ways to refactor?
+- Can you think of other ways to refactor?
 - How have other people solved this problem?

 ```